tetyanaloskutova/remote-works/docs/gettingstarted/installation-macos.rst

 #.
 Create a PostgreSQL user:

-   Unless configured otherwise the store will use ``saleor`` as both username and password.
+   Unless configured otherwise the store will use ``remote-works`` as both username and password.
 Remember to give your user the ``SUPERUSER`` privilege so it can create databases and database extensions.

    .. code-block:: console

-    $ createuser --superuser --pwprompt saleor
+    $ createuser --superuser --pwprompt remote-works

-   Enter ``saleor`` when prompted for password.
+   Enter ``remote-works`` when prompted for password.

 #.
 Create a PostgreSQL database:

-   Unless configured otherwise the store will use ``saleor`` as the database name.
+   Unless configured otherwise the store will use ``remote-works`` as the database name.

    .. code-block:: console

-    $ createdb saleor
+    $ createdb remote-works

 #.
 Prepare the database: